Fakur19/goty-sentiment-analysis/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     pip install -r requirements.txt
     ```
-3. Launch Jupyter Notebook and open `Sentiment Analysis of GOTY Reviews.ipynb`.
+3. Launch Jupyter Notebook and open `data_analysis.ipynb` for whole analysis and `analysis_with_version_control.ipynb` for analysis with patch/update/dlc for each game.
     ```bash
     jupyter notebook
     ```